madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 ## Type
 - The type of a function is composed of the argument types and the return type
 - The type of a method also contains the class
+  * And a CV-qualifier (const methods, mostly)
+  * And ref-qualifier (& and &&, for making them applicable to only certain objects, this is rare)
 - When the type of the function is good, it does tell a lot about the function
 ~~~{.cpp .numberLines}
 auto funcA( function< B(const A&) >, const vector< A >& ) -> vector< B >;